Dual Degree in Global Policy & Economics

 3. A separate thesis may be written for the economics degree and for the Global Policy degree.

 Students in the dual-degree program will have two graduate coordinators, one from SPIA and one from SOE.
 Graduate advising committees, whether thesis or non-thesis, must comply with the rules outlined for each graduate degree.
-A program of study for each degree, including thesis and internship plans, must be developed and approved by the respective unit’s committee (SPIA or SOE) and the respective graduate program coordinators by the end of the second semester of the student’s tenure in the program.
+Two separate programs of study, one for each degree, must be developed and approved by the respective unit’s committee (SPIA and SOE) and the respective graduate program coordinators by the end of the second semester of the student’s tenure in the program.
 The student may choose to have 2 separate committees with separate SPIA and SOE chairs or one integrated SPIA/SOE committee with two co-chairs (one from SPIA and one from SOE).